Juan Diego Flórez: International career

 Flórez is also active on the concert stages of Europe, North America, and South America.
 Amongst the many venues in which he has given concerts and recitals are the Wigmore Hall in London, the Théâtre des Champs-Élysées in Paris, Lincoln Center and Carnegie Hall in New York, the Palau de la Música in Barcelona, the Teatro Segura in Lima, and the Mozarteum in Salzburg.
 In a departure from his usual repertoire, he sang "You'll Never Walk Alone" from the Broadway musical Carousel at the Berlin Live 8 concert in 2005.

 He was signed by Decca in 2001 and since then has released six solo recital CDs on the Decca label: Rossini Arias, which won the 2003 Cannes Classical Award; Una furtiva lagrima, which won the 2004 Cannes Classical Award; Great Tenor Arias which won the 2005 Echo Klassik award for the best arias and duets recital; Sentimiento Latino; Arias for Rubini, Bel Canto Spectacular and Gluck's Orphée et Eurydice, recorded live in May 2008.
 In addition to his official discography, almost all his professionally performed roles have been preserved in radio broadcasts, and many also by television.
 He also sang the UEFA Champions League Final Anthem in Madrid at the Santiago Bernabeu in 2010.

+Flórez was the guest soloist at the Last Night of the Proms in the Royal Albert Hall in September, 2016.